Content from Accessing RStudio Server through OnDemand

 2. In your home directory.

 3. In a global directory where R is installed.
-On the HPCC, for version 4.0.3, this is the file $R_HOME/etc/Renviron (you can check where $R_HOME is with Sys.getenv("$R_HOME")).
+On the HPCC, this is the file $R_HOME/etc/Renviron (you can check where $R_HOME is with Sys.getenv("$R_HOME")).

 and uses the values in the first one it finds.